CaitlinCollins/Server-Side-APIs/README.md

 - Current weather conditions for the searched city, including: city name, date, weather icon, temperature, humidity, wind-speed, and UV Index.
 - The UV index is color coded to indicate whether the condidtions are favorable(green), moderate(yellow), or severe(red).
 - The 5-day forecast for the searched city, including: date, weather icon, temperature, and humidity.
-- An interactive search history of recent that toggles between recent searches.
+- An interactive search history that toggles between recent searches.
 - Search history saved to local storage and appears upon page refresh.
 - A clear button that clears the local storage and refreshes the page.
 - The most recent city searched saved to the page upon refresh.